toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## To Be Budgeted Warning

 Changes the 'To Be Budgeted' background color to yellow if there is unallocated money left to be budgeted.

-## Toggle All Master Categories Open/Close

-Adds a button to the Budget Toolbar to open or close all master categories at once.

 ## Unhighlight all Positive Category Balances